-To change the settings, press the remote control's navigation buttons $(\blacktriangle, \triangledown)$ to select an item, then press the remote control's navigation buttons $(\blacktriangleright, \blacktriangleleft)$ to change the value for the currently selected item.
+To change the settings, press the remote control's navigation buttons $(\blacktriangle, \triangledown)$ to select an item, then press the remote control's navigation buttons $(\triangleright, \blacktriangleleft)$ to change the value for the currently selected item.
 To reset all values back to the original settings, select the Default Settings menu option and press the remote control's ENTER/OK button.

-Disc Features control the remote DVD player's (if equipped) settings of DVD being watched in the remote player.
+Disc Features control the remote DVD / Blu-ray DiscTM Player's (if equipped) settings of DVD being watched in the remote player.